OrTab/Pokemon-Collection/README.md

 ## Features

-- Browse through the first 150 Pokémon with pagination
+- Browse through Pokémons with infinite scroll pagination
 - View detailed information for each Pokémon (abilities, types, evolutions)
 - Add and remove Pokémon from your favorites collection
 - Filter to view only favorited Pokémon